 Why a Minimum Wage for Interns May Not be a Reason to Celebrate.
 This week the German Parliament will start the debate on whether to vote into law a minimum wage that would apply to interns who have joined their position voluntarily or for more than six weeks.
 The draft law in question would set the minimum wage at €8.50 per hour.
 This means that interns in the startup scene who are accustomed to earning between €400 to €600 per month – or who are unpaid – will now make a gross salary of €1,400 in the case of working 40 hours a week.

 The German Government’s motivation for the minimum wage is to encourage companies to hire full-time employees instead of using interns for cheap labor.
 For the startup scene, however, this means a likely drop in the amount of internships available in 2015 due to the fact that startups simply cannot afford to pay more.
 Pressemeldung: Karriereseiten in sozialen Netzwerken werden bislang nur wenig genutzt.
 Sustainability Matters in the Battle for Talent - Jenny Davis-Peccoud.
 Employees at semiconductor-chip-maker Intel recently devised a new chemistry process that reduced chemical waste by 900,000 gallons, saving $45 million annually.
 Another team developed a plan to reuse and optimize networking systems in offices, which cut energy costs by $22 million.

 The projects produced financial and environmental benefits, of course.
-But just as valuable is the company’s ability to energize and empower front-line employees.
-New data shows that sustainability is an increasingly important factor in attracting and managing talent.

-The projects produced financial and environmental benefits, of course.
 Does Money Really Affect Motivation?
 A Review of the Research - Tomas Chamorro-Premuzic.
 How much should people earn?
 Even if resources were unlimited, it would be difficult to stipulate your ideal salary.
 Intuitively, one would think that higher pay should produce better results, but scientific evidence indicates that the link between compensation, motivation and performance is much more complex.
 Is HR ready for analytics?

 Now its hard to consider analytics for social business without considering the role of HR in this new Smarter Workforce.
 A few weeks ago I wrote a blog post entitled “Could HR become the analytics powerhouse of the enterprise?”
 Company Wellness Programs Don't Really Save Money - Al Lewis.
 By Al Lewis | 10:00 AM March 8, 2013 If you run a large organization or its human resources department, you are probably starting to wonder if your financial commitment to wellness programs makes sense.

 Stop Requiring College Degrees - Andrew McAfee.
 Case Study: The Unmanageable Star Performer - Abhishek Goel.
 “Did you see the report from the India office?”